 The first Snowflake anti-pattern is by far the worst and happens all too often.

 Snowflake Cost Anti-pattern #1

-Sadly, we all too often see that Resource Monitors are not setup correctly.
-Some Snowflake accounts have them setup but do not have them setup at an effective grain.
-One anti-pattern is that the administrator sets a large credit sized resource manager for the overall account and no other resources managers.
-It is okay to have some Resource Monitors cover the account or multiple warehouses but we highly recommend to have 1 Resource Monitor set for Daily monitoring for each and every warehouse with auto suspend enabled once a credit limit is reached.
-This is currently the only real solution to having guard rails on your Snowflake consumption.
+Sadly, we all too often see that Resource Monitors are not set up correctly.
+Some Snowflake accounts have them set up but do not have them set up at an effective grain.
+One anti-pattern is that the administrator sets a large credit-sized resource manager for the overall account and no other resources managers.
+It is okay to have some Resource Monitors cover the account or multiple warehouses but we highly recommend having 1 Resource Monitor set for Daily monitoring for each warehouse with auto-suspend enabled once a credit limit is reached.
+This is currently the only real solution to having guardrails on your Snowflake consumption.
 Without doing this you are exposing your company and Snowflake account to significant cost risk.

 An additional anti-pattern related to Resource Monitors that we see too frequently is Administrators do not want to be responsible for stopping the computer so they set up Resource Monitors with ONLY notifications.
 The problem with this is that notifications are just that…ONLY something to notify you.
 What if you only have 1-2 Snowflake Account Administrators and they are not monitoring the emails or web notifications frequently enough and a Large to 6XL warehouse comes online without auto suspend enabled?